 In general, we recommend students to attend the whole course in-person, in Nagasaki.
 However, we recognise that some doctors cannot take all the time off work.
 In which case, the final 6 weeks of the course after Golden Week should be prioritised.
 We also recommend that students who can only do the hybrid option apply for the CTM course to start studying in October in advance of the DTM&H course.

 (400,000 JPY for students who completed the Certificate in Tropical Medicine [CTM] course)

 Overseas students should ask their own government education department or organisation for details of scholarships and grants available.
 It should be noted that most of the candidates attending this course will be self-funded.

 The course fee should be paid in full as indicated in the acceptance letter for admission.

 Students are responsible for obtaining any visa or other permissions to attend the course and are encouraged to start the application process as early as possible.
 The course administration can provide supporting documentation if requested.

 Philippines Tropical Medicine Course

-A 6-month (April to September) part-time online course to teach doctors key concepts of diseases that are especially prevalent in tropical and developing countries where resources may be limited.
-Students can attend live lectures during April-June and access lecture recordings and other materials in their own time through the online learning system during July to September according to their preference.
-The course includes most of the didactic sessions from the DTM&H course, but does not include laboratory practicals or interactive clinical case discussions.
-Assessment is with an online Multiple Choice exam at the end of September.
-Applications will open in October 2021.
-The course fee is ¥200,000 JPN.
+A 6-month part-time online course to teach doctors key concepts of diseases that are especially prevalent in tropical and developing countries where resources may be limited.
+Students can access lecture recordings and other materials in their own time through the online learning system according to their preference.
+The course includes most of the didactic sessions from the DTM&H course but does not include laboratory practicals or interactive clinical case discussions.
+Assessment is with an online multiple choice exam.

 Key differences of tropical medicine courses